 – Eric O’Connell (NAU Photography professor and commercial photographer)

-The top three portfolios scored by the reviewers will have the opportunity to display their work at an exclusive show at the Coconino Center for the Arts, opening April 10.
+The top portfolio as scored by the reviewers will have the opportunity to print and display their work at an exclusive show at Hidden Light.

 Some review tips:

 - Bring your best work!
 If you have images that aren’t quite finished yet, leave them at home.
-Choose your top (up to 20) images to show and receive in-depth feedback.
+Choose your top (10-15) images to show and receive in-depth feedback.

 - Expect constructive criticism.
 This review is all about how you can improve as a photographer.